CanExport SMEs - Applicant’s guide

 - facilitation of business-to-business (b2b) meeting programs and matchmaking

-In addition, the purchase of IBD tools may be eligible with appropriate justification:
+The purchase of IBD tools for the duration of your project may be eligible with appropriate justification:

 - prepared research studies/market evaluations